-Burkina Faso or the Republic of Burkina Faso is a landlocked west African country at the north of Ghana.
-Burkina Faso also borders the republic of Ivory Coast to the southwest, the Republic of Benin to the southeast, the Republic of Mali to the north and the republic of Togo to the south.
+The Republic of Burkina Faso (or "Burkina Faso" for short) is a landlocked West African country just at the north of Ghana.
+Burkina Faso borders the Republic of Ivory Coast to the southwest, the Republic of Benin to the southeast, the Republic of Mali to the north and the Republics of Ghana and Togo to the south.

-Burkina Faso has the lowest literacy rate in the world.
-Burkina Faso has a literacy rate of about 20% which means only about 20% of the total population above age 15 can read and write in the Burkina Faso which is very bad.
+Burkina Faso has one of the lowest literacy rates in the world today.
+Burkina Faso has a literacy rate of 36% for the total population with the female literacy rate hovering around 29.3%.
+In other words, just about 29.3% of the total number of females above the age 15 can read and write in Burkina Faso today which is very bad.

-Lack of Good drinking water and water for domestic purposes is another major problem in Burkina Faso today.
+Lack of Good drinking water and water for domestic purposes remains another major problem in Burkina Faso today.
 Water is very scarce in Burkina Faso due to the recurring droughts and desertification in this part of the world.
 Women and children walk miles upon miles just to fetch water sometimes with heavy loads on their heads.